Pennsylvania Junior Academy of Science: Science projects

-Mathematics Projects
+Mathematics projects

-Consists of projects heavily focused on mathematics, or projects proving mathematical theories.
+Consists of projects heavily focused on mathematics, or projects proving mathematical theorems.

-Computer Science Projects
+Computer science projects

 Consists of projects that test computer programs, algorithms, computer languages, and hardware.

-Engineering Projects
+Engineering projects

 Consists of projects aimed to solve practical problems, focused in electrical, civil, and mechanical engineering.
 Can also include projects dealing with energy engineering, nanoengineering, and data engineering.

-The Engineering category was first introduced in the 2015 PJAS season.
+The engineering category was first introduced in the 2015 PJAS season.

-Regional Meetings
+Regional meetings

 Each of the 12 PJAS regions hold a private science competition between January and March of each year where students present their research to a panel of judges.
 The students are scored against a rubric, not judged against each other.